Couchers-org/web-frontend/README.md

   - If you don't want docker desktop, you can follow [these instructions](https://docs.docker.com/compose/install/) to install docker compose.
 - Install an editor of your choice.
 Good examples are [Atom](https://atom.io) or [Visual Studio Code](https://code.visualstudio.com/) which both have extensions for Typescript/Javascript etc.
 - Clone this repository with `git clone https://github.com/Couchers-org/web-frontend.git`
-- Make sure your docker resource and node has enough memory to run.
+- Make sure your docker resource and node has enough memory to run the app.
   - ex: set node limit to 8G: `export NODE_OPTIONS="--max-old-space-size=8192"`
   - open docker => resources => memory => set higher

 ## Setting up the dev environment

 It is recommended that while running the frontend locally, you target the hosted dev API and backend - this is the default behaviour.
 If you'd like to run the backend locally too, see the note below.